 A look at the political climate in the United States and how scientific societies can best support their missions and membership.

-Chair: Francis Slakey, Associate Director, Public Affairs, APS
+Chair: Francis Slakey, Interim Director, Public Affairs, American Physical Society

 11:20 - Session II: Engaging Early Career Members

 Novel approaches to reaching out to early-career professionals to encourage activity in professional societies; building affinity for career-long engagement; supporting the bridge from students to seasoned scientists.